-Polarized resonant soft X-ray scattering (PR-SoXS) is an emerging powerhouse characterization of soft materials, providing an ability to characterize spatial correlations in atomic density and molecular chemistry with a contrast mechanism based on both electron density and molecular orbital resonances.
+Built with a collaboration with the RSoXS project in the NIST Materials Science and Engineering Division, polarized resonant soft X-ray scattering (P-RSoXS) is an emerging powerhouse characterization of soft materials.
+RSoXS characterizes spatial correlations in atomic density and molecular chemistry with a contrast mechanism based on both electron density and molecular orbital resonances.
 In addition to the traditional modes of RSoXS, this station includes a polarized beam to provide a unique capability to measure spatial correlations of molecular orientation.
-A novel tool that combines principles of soft X-ray spectroscopy and small-angle scattering, in concert with real-space imaging, and molecular simulation, P-RSoXS produces a molecular scale structure for soft materials and complex fluids.
 Using a tunable photon energy and polarization from the NSLS-II synchrotron insertion device, contrast can be varied in a manner similar to isotopic deuteration effects available in neutron techniques.
 As with many soft X-ray techniques, the sample form is often similar to transmission electron microscopy formats, namely a thin sample mounted on a transparent grid or window, although grazing incidence is also under development.
 To take advantage of that similarity, the NIST RSoXS instrument is fitted with a sample load lock system compatible with some transmission electron microscopy platforms, allowing users to move samples between real space and inverse space imaging without remounting.
-Sample environments that allow for gaseous and fluid environments are being deployed using this capability as well.
+Sample environments that allow for gaseous and fluid environments are being deployed.

 Energy Range: 0.1 keV to 2.2 keV Insertion Device: Elliptical Polarized Undulator (EPU) Spot Size: 50-500 μm square Modes of Measurement: linearly or circularly polarized Resonant Soft X-ray Scattering, X-ray Absorption in total electron yeild or transmission modes Detection System: 4k x 4k in-vacuum CCD 60mm square Data Analysis: NSLS-III Bluesky and Databroker python packages, as well as custom Igor Pro procedures